-The Office of the Auditor-General has one programme, which is Audit Services, with four Sub-programmes which are; National Government Audit, County Governments Audit, National Government Constituencies Development Fund Audit and Specialised Audit.
+The Office of the Auditor-General has one programme, which is Audit Services, with four Sub programmes which are; National Government Audit, County Government Audit, NGCDF Audit and Specialised Audits.
+The total number of reports targeted for certification under the FY 2021/2022 were 1,615 while total actual reports issued were 1,270.